-Windows Vista includes a screen capture/screenshot tool that is actually pretty decent.
+Windows includes a screen capture/screenshot tool that is actually pretty decent.
 You can take region captures or full screenshots and easily save them using this tool.

 Note: The snipping tool doesn’t exist on every version of Vista.
 To turn it on, you’ll have to go to “Turn Windows features on or off” in Control Panel, and check the box for the Tablet PC utilities.